 A Level Further Mathematics is welcomed as a qualification for a variety of Higher Education courses.

-A Further Mathematics qualification is required for some subjects, such as Mathematics, Engineering and Physics, and useful for others, such as Biochemistry and Economics.
+A Further Mathematics qualification can be required for some subjects, such as Mathematics, Computer Science, Engineering and Physics, and useful for others, such as Biochemistry and Economics.

-Many Mathematics graduates go on to work in Accountancy, Computing, Engineering, Management or Teaching.
+Many Mathematics graduates go on to work in Accountancy, Data Science, Computer Science, Engineering, Management or Teaching.

 Further Mathematics develops the ideas covered in A Level Mathematics but in greater depth.
 The course covers: